grafana/explore-profiles/docs/sources/concepts/index.md

 ## Labels

 Labels help identify parts of profiling data.
-For example, labels identify Kubernetes Pod names, namespaces, repositories, references, and more.
+For example, labels identify Kubernetes Pod names, namespaces, repositories, and references.
+You can also create custom labels.

 This feature is crucial for identifying performance anomalies and understanding the behavior of different application segments under various conditions.